 This project was about rebuilding Redfern Park as a focus for the community.
 The simple landscape gesture of depressing the playing fields and moving the stadium to the side re-established long forgotten vistas and axes.
 This metaphor of healing the park became emblematic of a wider social program.

 Sport, as represented by the Redfern All Blacks and the South Sydney Rabbitohs, was a means of engaging with the disadvantaged indigenous community.
 A playground that explores ideas of contemporary Australian society and its relationship to the original inhabitants was created by indigenous artist Fiona Foley.
-A source of pride for the local community, Redfern Park has come to symbolise the rebirth of Redfern.
+A source of pride for the local community, Redfern Park has come to symbolize the rebirth of Redfern.

 “…an outstanding example of how a smaller scale urban intervention can, in fact, impact and re-shape an urban precinct”